sanam2405/GitTorrent/README.md

-# GitTorrent The information manager from hell
+# The decentralized information manager from hell 😈